aws-deadline/deadline-cloud-for-nuke/test/squish/SQUISH_README.md

 # Nuke Submitter E2E Testing with Squish

 Nuke and Squish require a license.
 If you have a Squish and Nuke license, please follow the guide below to run the tests.
+The current tests have been validated on macOS 15.5, Windows, and Linux.

 ## Prerequisites
 ### Install Nuke

 Download and install Nuke 16.0v1.
-The current tests have been validated on macOS 15.5 and Windows.
-Support for Linux will be added after macOS and Windows support is established.

 ### Set up the Deadline Cloud Nuke Submitter